daudix/daudix.one/content/blog/2024-07-18-archiving-gradience/index.md

 hot = true
 banner = "banner.webp"
 disclaimer = """
-- This post doesn't mention some names; this post is not meant to offend anyone or make them uncomfortable, but to give an idea of what was going on.
+- This post doesn't mention some names as it's not meant to offend anyone or make them uncomfortable, but to give an idea of what was going on.
 - This post doesn't link to some of the mentioned resources because I used to be a different person at the time, and find it very cringey.
 """
 toc = true